Port of Kolkata: Connectivity

+Railway

 Kolkata Dock System Railway (KDS Railway)

 KDS Railway was set up to cater to the traffic needs for docks, warehouses in the vicinity and various public and private sidings located around the Kolkata docks system.
 It works as a terminal agent of Indian Railways and operationally under Sealdah Division of Eastern Railway.
 KDS Rly has a working Agreement with Eastern Railway and render services to the users on behalf of them.
 Though KDS railway initially had many interfaces with Eastern Railway/South Eastern Railway and covered a wide range of area including Chitpur, Shalimar, and Garden Reach, at present its operation is truncated in the dock area only with the sole marshalling yard at East Dock Junction (EJC).
 The total track length of KDS railway is about 18 km.

 It is connected with Eastern Railway through the Majerhat railway station.
 Indian Railways bring traffic for KDS through full fledged goods trains (rakes) in the East Dock Junction (EJC), by their locomotives.
 Thereafter KDS railway, after necessary documentation and certain mechanical work, place the trains in the respective handling points (inside docks or private sidings), in full or installments as per operational feasibility.
 After completion of loading/unloading operation at Sheds/Docks/sidings etc, the rakes are hauled out and outward trains are formed at the marshalling yard (EJC).
 Again, after documentation, the outward rakes are dispatched by the locomotives provided by Eastern Railway.

+Haldia Dock Complex Railway (HDC Railway)

+HDC Railway was established to cater to the traffic demand for warehouses and sidings of Haldia Dock Complex.
+HDC Railway consists of 115 km track with 11.5 km track and 2 yards.
+The freight trains are operated by 12 locomotives under the Railways, and have an annual freight capacity of 30 million metric tonnes.
+It is connected by fully electrified single line corridor at Gaurich with South Eastern Railway near Durgachak Town railway station of Panshkura-Haldia broad gauge railway section.
+This railway system has general marshalling yards and bulk handling yards.

+Road

+The Kolkata dock system (KDS) is connected to roads under the Kolkata Municipal Corporation.
+Major congestion and traffic jams are seen on the narrow roads for vehicular movement in and out of the KDS.
+KDP and NSD are located about 10 km from the junction of National Highway 16 and National Highway 19.
+The junction of National Highway 12 and Airport Road is about 25 km from the dock area.
+Diamond Harbor Road, Taratala Road and Garden Reach Road (Peripheral Road) are 4-lane, and have been strengthened and upgraded, but are often congested due to the simultaneous movement of local and cargo traffic.

+Haldia Dock Complex is directly connected to National Highway 116 (Old, NH-41).
+This National Highway connects with National Highway 16 (Old, NH-6) part of Golden Quadrilateral at Kolaghat, which making the dock complex accessible to other states of the country including Odisha, Jharkhand.